 Everything you need to know to build and test the device is contained here.

-According to the FDA, the DMR for each type of device shall include, or refer to the location of, the following information:
+According to the FDA, the DMR for each type of device should include or refer to the locations of the following pieces of information:

-(d) Packaging and labeling specifications, including methods and processes used; and
+(d) Packaging and labeling specifications, including methods and processes used

-Each manufacturer shall ensure that each DMR is prepared and approved in accordance with 21 CFR Part 820.40.
+Manufacturers have to ensure that they prepare each DMR in accordance with 21 CFR Part 820.40.

 The difference between the DHF and the DMR is in that first letter – design vs. device.